tyrell/loyalty-points-network/README.md

   `composer network ping -c admin@loyalty-points-network`

-If all went well, you will see a new Docker contianer spinning up.
+If all went well, you will see a new Docker container spinning up.

 ```
   CONTAINER ID        IMAGE                                                                                                                       COMMAND                  CREATED             STATUS              PORTS                                            NAMES